KatherineThompson/acey-deucey-game-engine/README.md

 Returns a new `gameState` object that reflects the changes that have occurred when all the proposed moves are made.

+##Properties

+###`aceyDeuceyGameEngine.constants`
+A collection of information about the game board including number of pieces, spaces, and special space indices.

 ##Examples
 Read the tests.